braitsch/ofxDatGui/readme.md

 ---

-Folders and dropdown menus can be expanded and collapsed programmatically.
+Folders and dropdown menus can also be expanded and collapsed programmatically.

 	folder->expand();
 	folder->collapse();